leandroBorgesFerreira/LoadingButtonAndroid/README.md

  - app:initialCornerAngle: The initial corner angle of the animation.
 Insert 0 if you have a square button.
  - app:finalCornerAngle: The final corner angle of the animation.

+## Avoid Memory Leaks
+To avoid memory leaks is your code, you must dispose the buttons in the onDestroy method.
+Example:

+    override fun onDestroy() {
+            super.onDestroy()

+            progressButton.dispose()
+     }

 ## Be creative!